-The Department of Mathematics PhD and MMS programs accept applications only for the Autumn semester of the upcoming academic year.
-The deadline for Regular applications is December 15.
-We will accept Standby applications through January 31.
+The Department of Mathematics PhD program accepts applications only for the Autumn Semester of the upcoming academic year.
+The deadline for Regular applications is December 5.
+We will accept Standby applications through January 26.
 However, due to the volume of applications we receive and the time limits we have on making fellowship funding decisions, Standby applicants are reviewed on a space-available basis only.
 Documents such as transcripts, test scores (GRE and TOEFL / IELTS), and letters of recommendation can arrive beyond the deadline.
 However, the graduate recruitment committee can only make decisions based upon complete applications.
-All documents are to be submitted electronically via the Graduate & Professional Admissions website.
-If you are interested in both the MMS and PhD programs, please submit a separate application for each program.
+All documents are to be submitted electronically via the Graduate & Professional Admissions system.

 The MAQRM (actuarial science) program accepts applications for both Autumn and Spring Semester admission.
-The international student application deadline for Spring Semester MAQRM admission is.
-The domestic student application deadline for Spring Semester MAQRM admission is The application deadlines for Autumn Semester MAQRM admission are the same as those for our other graduate programs.
+The international student application deadline for Spring Semester MAQRM admission is October 15.
+The domestic student application deadline for Spring Semester MAQRM admission is November 24.
+The application deadlines for Autumn Semester MAQRM admission are the same as those for our PhD program.